 It’s one of the reasons why so many companies continue to use paper-based and manual management methods despite all of the benefits now offered by software solutions.

-You can find a full guide to the advantages of digital workforce management systems here.
+Here's a full guide to the advantages of mobile workforce management systems.

 So how do you know?
 How can you tell if your work processes are sustainable and when’s the right time to upgrade your approach?
 Here’s a guide to identifying problems that may lie ahead: